kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

   It's not clear when and how this support will land in the Linux Kernel.
 - **ID Mappings Allocation Algorithm**
   The `Pod` mode requires to have each pod in different and non-overlapping ID mapping.
 It requires to implement an algorithm that performs that allocation.
 There are some open questions about it:
-    - What should be the length of the mapping assigned to each Pod?
+    - What should be the length of the mapping assigned to each pod?
-    - How to get the ID mapping range of a running Pod when kubelet crashes?
+    - How to get the ID mapping range of a running pod when kubelet crashes?
     - Can the user specify the ID mappings for a pod?
 - **High IDs in Container Images**:
   The IDs present on the image are not available as image metadata.
 The runtimes